 - 087 is very similar to 084 numbers.
 087 numbers also consist of access charge and service charge which are charged to the caller.

 084 and 087 numbers are often referred to as premium numbers.
 These chargeable numbers are used by account holders to cover the cost of their service to you or generate additional revenue.
-As part of Ofcom’s Draft Bill on Consumer Rights, 084 and 087 numbers are prohibited for use for receiving customer service or customer complaints hence its rarely used by many organizations.
+As part of Ofcom’s Draft Bill on Consumer Rights, 084 and 087 numbers are prohibited for use for receiving customer service or customer complaints; hence it is rarely used by many organisations.
 Before using 084 or 087, you should ensure that it complies with the Bill on Consumer Rights.

-03 Numbers provide a good alternative for organizations who want to encourage customer contact while reducing the cost of the more expensive 0800 numbers.
+03 Numbers provide an excellent alternative for organisations who want to encourage customer contact while reducing the cost of the more expensive 0800 numbers.

 For the caller, call rates to 03 numbers should be identical to the cost of a local call to home/geographic numbers like 01 or 02.

-For the owner of 03 number inbound calls are also normally free or included as part of the monthly service package.
+For the owner of 03 number inbound calls are also usually free or included as part of the monthly service package.

-03 numbers are particularly designed for businesses that want to provide a local point of contact for their customers nationally, regardless of their location within the UK.
+03 numbers are mainly designed for businesses that want to provide a local point of contact for their customers nationally, regardless of their location within the UK.

 - 03xx migration (034X, 037X) – Exclusive for migration purposes (from an existing 08 number or range (084x and 087x)

 03 numbers become increasingly popular among UK business owners due to its lower cost of ownership, free inbound calls and nationwide coverage allowing people from any part of the country to dial at the cost of a local call.
 03 numbers also don’t have the negativity associated with 08xx premium numbers.
-In the past some consumers were tricked by thinking they are dialing a free phone number, while in reality they were dialing premium 084x or 087x number.
+In the past, some consumers were tricked by thinking they are dialling a free phone number, while in reality, they were dialling premium 084x or 087x number.

 Which Number is Right for Me?

-Finding the type of virtual number that is right for your business depends on the size of your business, volume of inbound calls expected and your revenue.
-Because the inbound call rates of 03 are free for the account holder and the caller only pays the price of a local call, these numbers are a perfect fit for small to medium sized enterprises that do not want to incur significant monthly telephone bills.
-However, since these numbers are not free to call, some customers may not call unless they are willing to incur the cost.
+Finding the type of virtual number that is right for your business depends on the size of your business, the volume of inbound calls expected and your revenue.
+Because the inbound call rates of 03 are free for the account holder and the caller only pays the price of a local call, these numbers are a perfect fit for small to medium-sized enterprises that do not want to incur significant monthly telephone bills.
+However, since these numbers are not free to call, some customers may not call unless they are willing to bear the cost.

-On the other hand, 0800 numbers are free to call (Toll free numbers) which removes any financial barrier to customer interaction.
-The call rates are paid solely by the Account holder and is particularly suitable for big corporations, government organizations that would like to remove any financial barriers for the caller.
+On the other hand, 0800 numbers are free to call (Toll-free numbers), which removes any financial barrier to customer interaction.
+The call rates are paid solely by the Account holder and are particularly suitable for big corporations, government organisations that would like to remove any financial barriers for the caller.

 Looking for a reliable VoIP provider?
 Sign up at VoIPLine Telecom and get 14-Day free trial to try the best features of our Hosted PBX phone telephone solution.